LaurenAStrong/Airbnb-EDA-Project/README.md

 This repository documents the process of extracting insights from multiple Airbnb datasets, joining them on a common key, cleaning them, analyzing for insights, and presenting the results with graphs and business-impactful summaries.

-The data is Airbnb user booking data from 2014 that was re-released in 2015.
-The data is in the data folder of this repository.
+The first data is Airbnb user booking data from 2014 that was re-released in 2015.
+We use this data to perform exploratory data analysis for Airbnb, providing stakeholders with key insights about Airbnb users.

+The second part of this document outlines a second dataset, from Airbnb as well.
+This one provides product usage data and marketing data, and we will use it to extract insights for both marketing and product.

 ## Requirements